tower1ight/World/1.Places/Geography and Borders/Xylaan/Xylanni Ecology.md

  #### bugs
- Isopod mites: live between shell gaps eating their flesh and laying eggs Stalk worms: about 1/2 inch long in their infancy they have sharp shreading teeth the allow them to burrow to the center of green and yellow stalks, once in a stalk they make their way to the top and grow barbs into the stalk walls dig their sides and grow to about 5 feet. they live by sucking [[sugars]] out of the [[mist layer]] and ultimately depriving their host
+ Isopod mites: live between shell gaps eating their flesh and laying eggs Stalk worms: about 1/2 inch long in their infancy they have sharp shreading teeth the allow them to burrow to the center of green and yellow stalks, once in a stalk they make their way to the top and grow barbs into the stalk walls dig their sides and grow to about 5 feet. they live by sucking [[Ichor]] out of the [[mist layer]] and ultimately depriving their host

  ## Yellow Stalks